bugabinga/dotfiles/COMMANDS.md

 ## Commands to remember

+- sbyte: byte editor cli
 - cbs: copy and paste
 - ouch: compress and decompress archives
+- choose: `choose` sections from each line of files
 - sd: search and replace
 - diskonaut: explore file system visually for large files
 - btm (bottom): system overview